 Flowers are pollinated by flies and beetles, they are attracted to the flower's unpleasant odor.
 This cross pollination by insects is essential for fruit production.
 Fruit is tasty to raccoons, foxes, opossums, squirrels, and birds.

-sandy loam, loam, silty, clay loam, fertile, like moisture but not waterlogged
+loam, clay-loam, fertile, like moisture but not waterlogged - drained

-Natural range in Ontario is the Carolinian zone but it is hardy across southern Ont.
-Grows in the understory of hardwood forests.
-Edible fruit has a custard-like texture and tastes like a mango x pineapple.
-It is monoecious, can self-pollinate.
+Natural range is the Carolinian zone but it is hardy across southern Ont.
+An understory of hardwood forests.
+Edible fruit.
+Monoecious but is self-incompatible, requires pollen from another to produce fruit.

 8